Life on Venus: Speculative life cycles of Venusian life

 The hypothesis paper in 2020 has suggested the microbial life of Venus may have a two-stage life cycle.
 The metabolically active part of such a cycle would have to happen within cloud droplets to avoid a fatal loss of liquid.
 After such droplets grow large enough to sink under the force of gravity, organisms would fall with them into hotter lower layers and desiccate, becoming small and light enough to be raised again to the habitable layer by gravity waves at a timescale of approximately a year.

 The hypothesis paper in 2021 has criticized the concept above, pointing to the large stagnancy of lower haze layers in Venus making return from the haze layer to relatively habitable clouds problematic even for small particles.
 Instead, an in-cloud evolution model was proposed where organisms are evolving to become maximally absorptive (dark) for the given amount of biomass and the darker, solar-heated areas of cloud are kept afloat by thermal updrafts initiated by organisms itself.
 Alternatively, microorganisms can be kept aloft by negative photophoresis effect.

+Habitability of Venus for humans

+While the surface of Venus is very inhospitable to humans, conditions at altitudes of 50 km above the surface have been identified to be not only hospitable for indigenous but also for human life, more so than anywhere else in the Solar System other than Earth.
+Conditions, from atmospheric pressure, gravity, and temperature to radiation, but except chemical, are all very much like conditions on Earth at surface level.
+Because of this prospect, floating habitats for humans at such altitudes have been suggested for humans going to Venus.